The team fought their way up two flights of stairs in pitch-blackness, dispatching several fighters along the way.

 Not one did.

-What was the inside story of the raid?
-The most wanted man in the world, the author of the 9/11 attack that killed 3,000 at the World Trade Center, used “Just for Men”.
-That was the brand of the hair-coloring agent the Seals discovered in the world’s greatest terrorist’s bathroom, used to make him look younger than he appeared.
+What was the inside story of the raid??
+The most wanted man in the world, the author of the 9/11 attack that killed 3,000 at the World Trade Center, used ?Just for Men?. ?

 Some of the seals speculated he did this to cut a more threatening figure in his online propaganda diatribes.
 Others said it was because he had two wives at the site.

-The US torture of suspects probably slowed down the hunt, rather than accelerate it, because a glut of false information obscured valuable tips.
+The US torture of suspects probably slowed down the hunt, rather than accelerated it, because a glut of false information obscured valuable tips.
 People will say anything to stop the water boarding, right?

-In the end, it was a junior CIA analyst’s trolling through ten-year-old archived data gathered in Morocco that uncovered the crucial clue.
-That was the name of Ibrahim Saeed Ahmed, who turned out to be bin Laden’s personal courier to the outside world.
+In the end, it was a junior CIA analyst trolling through ten-year-old archived data gathered in Morocco that uncovered the crucial clue.
+That was the name of Ibrahim Saeed Ahmed, who turned out to be bin Laden?s personal courier to the outside world.

 Even when the helicopter in which Owen was riding crashed because of freak lift conditions, the mission went ahead.
 Since their carefully crafted and much practiced plan fell apart, they improvised on the spot, a mandatory Seal quality.